 Online Master’s Degrees in Data Science

 You’ll see that interest in health spring to life in online master’s programs.
-The University of Central Florida, the University of Southern Florida, and Jacksonville all offer graduate degrees in health informatics; UCF’s program is a professional one, and students are required to complete an internship during the last semester.
+The University of Central Florida, the University of Southern Florida, and Jacksonville University all offer graduate degrees in health informatics.

 If you’re not involved in healthcare, you could consider Full Sail University’s Master of Science in Business Intelligence.
 However, we should point out that Full Sail is a for-profit university that is partly owned by a private equity firm called TA Associates.